njsmith/zs/doc/logistics.rst

   publication, and feel that a citation would be appropriate, then here is a possible citation:

-  Smith, N. J. (in preparation).
+  Smith, N. J. (submitted).
 ZS: A file format for efficiently distributing, using, and archiving record-oriented data sets of any size.
 Retrieved from http://vorpus.org/papers/draft/zs-paper.pdf